 DAHI DIVINE - SAXOPHONE

 There’s always more than one side to every story.
 Dahi Divine (born July 10, 1992), better known for his work as an dynamic tenor saxophonist, prolific composer and jazz bandleader, is exploding onto the contemporary music scene expanding the boundaries of jazz for his generation.
-Now, he’s emerging as a writer, vocalist, hip hop recording artist, and record producer.
+Now, he’s emerging as a writer, vocalist, and producer.
 His sound is rooted in his jazz studies, the Philadelphia music scene, and is heavily influenced by the contemporary music of his time.
-His newest project soon to be released - a compilation of his original jazz and original beats.
+His latest projects are a compilation of his original jazz and original beats.

 ZWELAKHE-DUMA F. BELL LE PERE - BASS

 Zwelakhe-Duma F. Bell le Pere’s early jazz education began on double bass at New Haven's Educational Center for the Arts (ECA) and at the Litchfield Jazz Camp under the direction of Jeff Fuller.
 Shortly after, Zwelakhe-Duma was accepted to The New England Conservatory of Music in Boston, MA.
 He completed his Bachelor’s in 2011 and his Master of Music degree in Jazz Studies in 2013.